kneitinger/kneitinger.github.io/_posts/2015-09-03-brtfs-raid-on-dmcrypt.markdown

 {% highlight text %}
 options     cryptdevice=UUID=6e3e4026-5b53-4bc0-8980-ffe59765f85d:btrfs_pool0:allow-discards cryptdevice2=UUID=16d8e0bf-5384-4f5d-a785-9c7eaf775fa4:btrfs_pool1:allow-discards root=/dev/mapper/btrfs_pool0 rootflags=subvol=root cryptkey=/dev/disk/by-uuid/F224-CEA1:vfat:/cats.gif cryptkey2=/dev/disk/by-uuid/F224-CEA1:vfat:/cats.gif quiet rw
 {% endhighlight %}
-Though absurdly long, it is important (at least for my bootloader) for that all to be on one line.
+Though absurdly long, it is important (at least for my bootloader) that it all to be on one line.

-Now reboot, and if your keyfile is present the specified removable media, your LUKS containers should automatically unlock themselves.
+Now reboot, and if your keyfile is present on the specified removable media, your LUKS containers should automatically unlock themselves.
 If your removable media is not present, you will be brought to the standard prompt to type a key in by hand.

 ### Encrypted Swap
-If you choose to have a swap partition on your system, then it is a good idea to encrypt it.
-The process is quite simple and unobtrusive, require a slight change to both /etc/fstab and /etc/crypttab, and no additional passwords or anything at boot since they are encrypted with a one-time random "throwaway" passphrase.
+If you chose to have a swap partition on your system, it is a good idea to encrypt it.
+The process is quite simple and unobtrusive, requiring just a slight change to both /etc/fstab and /etc/crypttab, with no additional passwords or anything at boot since they are encrypted with a one-time random "throwaway" passphrase.